dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 #### AWS IAM

-Authenticating with AWS IAM is supported with AWS Managed Streaming for Apache Kafka (MSK).
+Authenticating with AWS IAM is supported with MSK.
 Setting `authType` to `awsiam` uses AWS SDK to generate auth tokens to authenticate.
 {{% alert title="Note" color="primary" %}}
 The only required metadata field is `awsRegion`.
 If no `awsAccessKey` and `awsSecretKey` are provided, you can use AWS IAM roles for service accounts to have password-less authentication to your Kafka cluster.
 {{% /alert %}}